superfly/docs/blueprints/deno-kv-litefs.html.md

 fly deploy
 ```

-Wow!
-Your reward for all those commands is hopefully a running app with LiteFS!
-From my (somewhat limited) testing, this appears to be fully functional with Deno KV as a “client”, but I’d love to hear if any of you run into friction using LiteFS with Deno KV or any other client, you can reach out on [the Fly Community](https://community.fly.io/).
+Your reward for running all those commands should be a running app with LiteFS!
+Let us know if you run into friction using LiteFS with Deno KV or any other client, you can reach out on [the Fly Community](https://community.fly.io/).

 ### Scaling

 Deploying just one node using LiteFS doesn’t actually _do much_, so try scaling outwards!
-I like to add a few machines in regions close to my friends for hobby apps like this:
+You can add a few machines in regions close to your users like this:

 ```
 fly scale count 3 -r yyz,ewr,waw
 ```

-This will automatically add volumes and machines to scale your app out and around the world!
+This will automatically add volumes and machines to [scale your app](/docs/apps/scale-count/#scale-an-apps-regions) out and around the world!